dgryski/go-perfbook/performance.md

 ## Assembly

 - Stuff about writing assembly code for Go
+- compilers improve; the bar is high
 - replace as little as possible to make an impact
 - very important to benchmark: improvements can be huge (10x for go-highway) zero (go-speck),  or even slower (no inlining)
-- always have pure-Go version (noasm build tag): testing,
+- always have pure-Go version (noasm build tag): testing, arm, gccgo
 - brief intro to syntax
 - calling convention
 - using opcodes unsupported by the asm